 - When all the cauliflower is cooked, place it in a large mixing bowl.
-Pour the hot sesame sauce over the top of the chicken.
+Pour the hot sesame sauce over the top of the cauliflower.
 Use tongs or a large spoon to “toss” the cauliflower with the sesame sauce.

 - Serve over white rice and garnish with green onions and toasted sesame seeds.